Building Low-Cost Housing and Reducing High Interest Rates: An Analysis of Trump's Measures to Address the U.S. Housing Crisis

 Comparative Analysis of the Roles of Market Entities and the Subprime Crisis

-The current U.S. housing market exhibits a frenzied state of nationwide participation: real estate developers, homebuyers, and housing authorities are all "celebrating" in the market, and even professionals from non-real estate industries are trying to get a piece of the pie.
-Compared to the subprime mortgage crisis period, the current market shows significant differences: The current U.S. housing market exhibits a frenzied state of nationwide participation: real estate developers, homebuyers, and housing authorities are all "celebrating" in the market, and even professionals from non-real estate industries are trying to get a piece of the pie.
+The current U.S. housing market exhibits a frenzy of widespread participation: real estate developers, homebuyers, housing authorities are all reveling in the market, and even professionals from non-real estate industries are trying to get a piece of the pie.
 Compared to the subprime mortgage crisis period, the current market shows significant differences:

-During the subprime era, zoning regulations were relatively lenient, the "Not In My Backyard (NIMBY) movement" had not yet led to the disappearance of comfortable and affordable housing in cities, and a large number of low-income individuals obtained their first homes through subprime mortgages.
+During the subprime mortgage era, zoning regulations were relatively lenient, NIMBY movements had not yet led to the disappearance of affordable and comfortable housing in cities, and a large number of low-income individuals acquired their first homes through subprime mortgages.
 The level of chaos and segregation between communities was far lower than it is today.
-In the current market, the locations of high-quality properties are fixed and increasingly scarce and expensive.
-This phenomenon is related both to the asset inflation among the wealthy caused by the Biden administration's quantitative easing policies and to the irrational surge in housing prices during economic boom cycles (if the needs of the poor are ignored), placing immense home-buying pressure on young people newly entering society.
-During the subprime era, zoning regulations were relatively lenient, the "Not In My Backyard (NIMBY) movement" had not yet led to the disappearance of comfortable and affordable housing in cities, and a large number of low-income individuals obtained their first homes through subprime mortgages.
-The level of chaos and segregation between communities was far lower than it is today.
-In the current market, the locations of high-quality properties are fixed and increasingly scarce and expensive.
-This phenomenon is related both to the asset inflation among the wealthy caused by the Biden administration's quantitative easing policies and to the irrational surge in housing prices during economic boom cycles (if the needs of the poor are ignored), placing immense home-buying pressure on young people newly entering society.
+In the current market, the locations of high-quality housing are fixed and increasingly scarce and expensive.
+This phenomenon is related to the asset inflation among the wealthy caused by the Biden administration's quantitative easing policies, as well as the irrational surge in housing prices during economic boom cycles (if the needs of the poor are overlooked), placing significant home-buying pressure on young people entering society.

 Social despair and political turmoil triggered by the housing crisis.